syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ### Tooltip with constraints

-* To enable the tooltip for symbols in symbol palette by enable the tooltip constraints for node and connector.
+* To enable the tooltip for symbols in the symbol palette, enable the tooltip constraints for node and connector.
 The tooltip can be customized for each node and connector in the symbol palette.

 * Enabling the constraints also preserves the tooltip in the diagram and symbol palette.